Tiwa people: Tiwa Language

-Tiwa is spoken in northwestern Karbi Anglong district and further north in parts of Morigaon District / Nagaon District in the plains of Assam.
+Tiwa language (India) is spoken in northwestern Karbi Anglong district and further north in parts of Morigaon District / Nagaon District in the plains of Assam.
 There is a cluster of Tiwa villages in the northeastern Ri-Bhoi District of Meghalaya.
 For want of precise knowledge, it is difficult to speak of strictly delimited Tiwa dialects.
 On the one hand, Tiwa, probably with the exception of the variety of Tiwa spoken near Sonapur in Assam, is a single language, any of its dialects being mutually intelligible with any other.
 Like most languages of the hill tribes of the Northeast India, Tiwa people do not have their own script.
-Therefore they use the Latin script and occasionally use Assamese script.
+Therefore, they use the Latin script and occasionally use Assamese script.

 Tiwa Clan System

 The Tiwa community is divided into several Phoit (Wali) and Dilok (divided into exogamous clans and again the clans are sub-divided into many sub-clans) Example - Amsai wali, Marjong wali, Magro, Sagra, Mayong, Lingra, Lumphui, Amkha, Amlera, Amni baro, Amnisa, Rongkhoi baro, Rongkhoisa etc. TheWali or Phoits have their own Loro.
 The Loro (priest) is the Governor of the 12 Phoits or Wali kingdoms.
 Now in every Phoits there is a Sat Phuni, Baro Phuni called Khul,Pongos, Khel, Mahar, and Warang.
 Tiwa have various Khuls, they can marry with other Khul but not with Pongos, Khel, and Warang (means that they are allowed to marry people from other clans).
 A single khul consists of several Khel Mahar.
 In every Khul there are different Khel called Warang.